zyro23/grails-spring-websocket/README.md

 	</tr>
 </table>

-If you need more sophisticated configuration options, e.g. with a "real" STOMP broker like ActiveMQ or RabbitMQ, currently the way to go would be using the <code>useCustomConfig</code> setting and heading over to the Spring docs/apis/samples covering the configuration of websockets/messaging.
+If you need more sophisticated configuration options, e.g. with a "real" stomp broker like ActiveMQ or RabbitMQ, currently the way to go would be using the <code>useCustomConfig</code> setting and heading over to the Spring docs/apis/samples covering the configuration of websockets/messaging.
+You can of course use the plugin's `WebSocketConfig` for orientation.
+It uses `@EnableWebSocketMessageBroker` and implements `WebSocketMessageBrokerConfigurer`.
+But for bigger config adjustments, it is likely you end up extending Spring's `WebSocketMessageBrokerConfigurationSupport`.

+Future versions of this plugin may cover more configuration options.

 ## Usage